The Luke Commission

 Summary

-The Luke Commission serves the most isolated and underserved people of Eswatini with free, comprehensive, compassionate health care.
-At the fixed-site Miracle Campus in central Eswatini, the TLC team provides outpatient, inpatient, emergency, surgical, and specialty care.
-Across Eswatini, TLC delivers mobile health services through over 100 outreaches annually.
+The Luke Commission (TLC) serves the most isolated and underserved people of Eswatini with comprehensive, and compassionate healthcare.
+At The Luke Commission Miracle Campus, TLC provides outpatient, inpatient, emergency, surgical, and specialized care, including eye and orthopedic surgeries, mental health support, disability services, and rehabilitation.

 Contact information